 - Production area: contrada San Lorenzo, township of Randazzo (Catania)

-- Extension of the vineyard: 8 ha 5 tons/ha
+- Extension of the vineyard: 8 ha with yields of 5 tons/ha

 - Exposure: Northern slope of the Mount Etna, 700-750 meters a.s.l.